kziemski/basic-memory/docs/AUTH.md

 - Checks token expiration and standard JWT claims

 ### 2. Tenant Validation
-- **TenantValidationMiddleware** extracts and validates tenant claims
+- **TenantValidationMiddleware** (Starlette middleware) extracts and validates tenant claims
 - Ensures the JWT contains the correct `tenant_id` for this Basic Memory instance
 - Prevents cross-tenant data access (zero-trust security)
+- Only validates requests to `/mcp` endpoints when authentication is enabled

 ### 3. Request Processing
 - If both validations pass, the request proceeds to MCP endpoints